magnate3/raspberry-pi-os-qemu/docs/lesson02/rpi-os.md

 ### QEMU + GDB debugging

-GDB allows you to do single step, etc. It may help understand/debug specific instructions.
+Reminder: GDB allows you to do single step, etc. It may help understand/debug specific instructions.
 You can find extensive information online.
-A quick note is [here](gdb.md).

 ## Code Walkthrough